edsantiago/xlbiff/README.md

       ./configure --help

-  If you have a source distribution without "configure" and "Makefile.in" files, you can create them with this command:
+  If you are building from a source repository, without "configure" and "Makefile.in" files, you will need the GNU Autotools: autoconf and automake.
+With those packages installed, you can create the needed files with this command:

       autoreconf -i